 Lactate threshold is the exercise intensity at which lactate (lactic acid) starts to accumulate in the bloodstream.
-In running, this intensity level is estimated in terms of pace, heart rate, or power.
+In running, it is the estimated level of effort or pace.
 When a runner exceeds the threshold, fatigue starts to increase at an accelerating rate.
-For experienced runners, the threshold occurs at approximately 90% of their maximum heart rate and between 10 km and half-marathon race pace.
+For experienced runners, the threshold occurs at approximately 90% of their maximum heart rate and between 10k and half-marathon race pace.
 For average runners, the lactate threshold often occurs well below 90% of maximum heart rate.
 Knowing your lactate threshold can help you determine how hard to train or when to push yourself during a race.

-If you already know your lactate threshold heart rate value, you can enter it in your user profile settings (Setting Your Heart Rate Zones, page 51).
-You can turn on the Auto Detection feature to automatically record your lactate threshold during an activity.
+If you already know your lactate threshold heart rate value, you can enter it in your user profile settings (Setting Your Heart Rate Zones, page 20).